-NATALIE C. CHAN is an associate in the firm’s Chicago office, where she focuses her practice on employment law.
+NATALIE CHAN is a senior managing associate in the firm’s Chicago office, where she focuses her practice on employment and labor law and commercial disputes.
 Natalie maintains a dynamic hybrid practice that includes litigating, counseling, conducting internal investigations, leading trainings and advising on corporate transactions.
+Since the outbreak of the coronavirus pandemic, she has extensively counseled on COVID-19 compliance and workplace-related issues.

 Natalie litigates on behalf of clients before government agencies and in federal and state court in class and collective actions, as well as single- and multi-plaintiff cases.
 Her litigation practice involves a broad array of employment and labor matters, including employment discrimination, harassment, retaliation, wage and hour, contract disputes and restrictive covenant issues.
 Natalie has experience drafting position statements, pleadings, discovery requests and responses, dispositive motions and appellate briefs.
-She also has experience conducting direct and cross examinations of witnesses in court, and preparing to take and defend depositions of fact and expert witnesses.
+She also has experience conducting direct and cross examinations of witnesses in court, taking and defending depositions of fact and expert witnesses, and related witness preparation.

 Natalie regularly counsels on a range of employment matters and drafts and reviews employment-related agreements and policies, including employee handbooks, severance agreements and restrictive covenant agreements.
 She also assists employers in conducting internal investigations of employee complaints and providing training on topics such as workplace culture, anti-harassment and anti-discrimination.
 In addition, Natalie advises clients on a range of employment and labor-related issues that arise in mergers and acquisitions and other corporate transactions.